pereorga/pccd/README.md

 ### Installation on macOS (using Homebrew)

-After installing [Homebrew](https://brew.sh/), run the following in this directory to install all developer
+After installing [Homebrew](https://brew.sh/), run the following from the root directory to install all developer
 dependencies:

 ```bash